Company Disclosure

 FFA has the ability to have its fees for each client debited by the custodians.
 Where FFA has the ability to have its fees debited in this manner, it is deemed to have custody, but is not subject to the regulatory surprise audit requirement.
 Please Note: The account custodian does not verify the accuracy of FFA’s fee calculation.
 In some cases, the payment of fees will be made directly to FFA by clients or TAMP Sponsors, but never directly by a client or TAMP Sponsor to a FFA IAR.

 Clients are provided written transaction confirmations and accounts statements directly from the custodian.
+Clients are urged to compare any report provided by FFA and its IARs with the confirmations and statements directly received from the custodian.

 Item 16 – Investment Discretion